How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each white, oblong, biconvex, film-coated tablet, engraved "IS 75" on one side and "M" on the other side contains irbesartan 75 mg.
+Each white, oblong, biconvex, film-coated tablet, engraved "IS 75" on one side and "M" on the other side contains 75 mg of irbesartan.
 Nonmedicinal ingredients: colloidal anhydrous silica, croscarmellose sodium, lactose monohydrate, magnesium stearate, microcrystalline cellulose, povidone, hydroxypropyl methylcellulose, polyethylene glycol, polysorbate, and titanium dioxide.

-Each white, oblong, biconvex, film-coated tablet, engraved "IS 150" on one side and "M" on the other side contains irbesartan 150 mg.
+Each white, oblong, biconvex, film-coated tablet, engraved "IS 150" on one side and "M" on the other side contains 150 mg of irbesartan.
 Nonmedicinal ingredients: colloidal anhydrous silica, croscarmellose sodium, lactose monohydrate, magnesium stearate, microcrystalline cellulose, povidone, hydroxypropyl methylcellulose, polyethylene glycol, polysorbate, and titanium dioxide.

-Each white, oblong, biconvex, film-coated tablet, engraved "IS 300" on one side and "M" on the other side contains irbesartan 300 mg.
+Each white, oblong, biconvex, film-coated tablet, engraved "IS 300" on one side and "M" on the other side contains 300 mg of irbesartan.
 Nonmedicinal ingredients: colloidal anhydrous silica, croscarmellose sodium, lactose monohydrate, magnesium stearate, microcrystalline cellulose, povidone, hydroxypropyl methylcellulose, polyethylene glycol, polysorbate, and titanium dioxide.

 How should I use this medication?